 - Strain the pudding through a mesh strainer immediately after pulling it off the heat.
 Why?
 Sometimes you can’t see the little stray lumps that will disrupt the smooth texture of your pudding, and this step will guarantee a lump free result.

 - what kind of cocoa powder to use?
 You can use any unsweetened cocoa powder you’ve got in your pantry.
-A ‘Dutched’ cocoa powder will make a darker pudding.
-A high quality cocoa will pay off in great flavor.

-- if can you use all milk in this recipe instead of the cream?
+- can you use all milk in this recipe instead of the cream?
 Yes, that works well, but I suggest using whole milk.

-You can’t go wrong with a classic pudding!
+you can’t go wrong with a classic pudding!

 - Old Fashioned Butterscotch Pudding